 Subhash Chandra Bose was head of the INC in the 1920s and 1930s and his radical views were well received.
 This forced the INC to concede that the country would not remain content as a British dominion, and full independence became the need of the hour.

 While the goal was clear, there was little consensus among Indian leaders at this time as to the method.
 Subhash Chandra Bose had actively started to recruit and train the members of the Indian National Army.
 He had gathered quite a bit of support from international quarters.
 Many Indians enlisted and were in favour of an armed conflict to regain independence.
 Many national leaders, however, were in support of Gandhi due to his mass appeal.

 In December 1945, general elections were held in British India to elect members who would represent the people at the Central Legislative Assembly and at the Council of State.
 The INC won 59 of the 102 seats contested.

 Partition and Independence

 The Muslim League was a political party (similar to the INC) which had been established in the early 1900s to represent the Muslim populace of India.
-Through its early years, the Muslim League had worked hand in hand with the INC to gain independence.
+Through its early years, the Muslim League had worked for hand in hand with the INC to gain independence.
 By the time it became clear that India’s independence was imminent there arose a demand from the Muslim League (under the leadership of Muhammad Ali Jinnah) for a separate country to house the Muslim population.
-The British too favored the two-nation theory.
+The British too favoured the two-nation theory.
 It was then decided that Pakistan would be formed on 14th August 1947 as a Muslim state, and India which chose to remain secular would gain independence the following day.